SRD Cryptex Installation

 • cd example-cryptex

-Get my pre-built, working ./example-cryptex/ for X86_64 or arm64e and install the cryptex as shown below:
+Get my pre-built, working ./example-cryptex/ for X86_64 or arm64e for srd cryptex installation or build manually the cryptex as shown below:

 X86_64